Actipro/WinForms-Controls/Documentation/topics/conversion/converting-to-v12-1.md

 ## Unified Versioning Scheme

-Prior to this version, each WinForms product had separate version numbers (i.e. v4.0).
+Prior to this version, each WinForms product had separate version numbers (i.e., v4.0).
 In this version and moving forward, all WinForms products will now share the same version/build numbers so that it's easy to identify which assemblies work with which.
 The 2012.1 version will have version number 12.1, and so on, allowing you to also have a general idea of when the version was released (year 2012, first major release of that year).

 ## UIStudio Split Into Separate Products